WGLab/NanoCaller/README.md

 _**v0.4.0** (June 2 2021)_ : Added NanoCaller models trained on ONT reads basecalled with Guppy v4.2.2 and Bonito v0.30, as well as R10.3 reads.
 Added new NanoCaller models trained with long CCS reads (15-20kb library selection).
 Improved indel calling with rolling window for candidate selection which helps with indels in low complexity regions.

 ## Citing NanoCaller
-Please cite: Ahsan, Umair and Liu, Qian and Wang, Kai.
-NanoCaller for accurate detection of SNPs and small indels from long-read sequencing by deep neural networks. bioRxiv 2019.12.29.890418; doi: https://doi.org/10.1101/2019.12.29.890418
+Please cite: Ahsan, M.U., Liu, Q., Fang, L. et al. NanoCaller for accurate detection of SNPs and indels in difficult-to-map regions from long-read sequencing by haplotype-aware deep neural networks.
+Genome Biol 22, 261 (2021). https://doi.org/10.1186/s13059-021-02472-2.

 ## Installation
 NanoCaller can be installed using Docker or Conda.
 Please refer to [Installation](docs/Install.md) for instructions regarding installing NanoCaller.